D-subminiature: Communications ports

 The widest application of D-subs is for RS-232 serial communications, though the standard did not make this connector mandatory.
-RS-232 devices originally used the DB25, but for many applications the less common signals were omitted, allowing a DE-9 to be used.
+RS-232 devices originally used the DB-25, but for many applications the less common signals were omitted, allowing a DE-9 to be used.
 The standard specifies a male connector for terminal equipment and a female connector for modems, but many variations exist.
 IBM PC-compatible computers tend to have male connectors at the device and female connectors at the modems.
 Early Apple Macintosh models used DE-9 connectors for RS-422 multi-drop serial interfaces (which can operate as RS-232).
 Later Macintosh models use 8-pin miniature DIN connectors instead.

 On PCs, 25-pin and (beginning with the IBM PC/AT) 9-pin plugs were used for the RS-232 serial ports; 25-pin sockets were used for parallel ports (instead of the Centronics port found on the printer itself, which was inconveniently large for direct placement on the expansion cards).

 Many uninterruptible power supply units have a DE-9F connector on them in order to signal to the attached computer via an RS-232 interface.
 Often these do not send data serially to the computer but instead use the handshaking control lines to indicate low battery, power failure, or other conditions.
 Such usage is not standardized between manufacturers and may require special cables.

 Network ports

-DE9 connectors were used for some Token Ring networks as well as other computer networks.
+DE-9 connectors were used for some Token Ring networks as well as other computer networks.

-The Attachment Unit Interfaces that were used with 10BASE5 thick net in the 1980s and 1990s used DA-15 connectors for connectivity between the Medium Attachment Units and (Ethernet) network interface cards, albeit with a sliding latch to lock the connectors together instead of the usual hex studs with threaded holes.
+Originally in the 1980s Ethernet network interface cards or devices were connected using Attachment Unit Interface (AUI) cables to Medium Attachment Units that then connected to 10BASE5 and later 10BASE2 or 10BASE-T network cabling.
+The AUI cables used DA-15 connectors albeit with a sliding latch to lock the connectors together instead of the usual hex studs with threaded holes.
 The sliding latch was intended to be quicker to engage and disengage and to work in places where jackscrews could not be used for reasons of component shape.
-The hexagonal pillars (4-40 bolt) at both ends of each connector have a threaded stud fastening the connectors to the metal panel.
-They also have threaded sockets to receive jackscrews on the cable shell, holding the plug and socket together.

-DE-9 connectors are commonly used in Controller Area Network (CAN): female connectors are on the bus while male connectors are on devices.
+In vehicles, DE-9 connectors are commonly used in Controller Area Networks (CAN): female connectors are on the bus while male connectors are on devices.

 Computer video output

+DE-9 connectors

-A female 9-pin connector on an IBM compatible personal computer may be a video display output such as MDA, Hercules, CGA, or EGA (rarely VGA or others).
-Even though these all use the same DE9 connector, the displays cannot all be interchanged and monitors or video interfaces may be damaged if connected to an incompatible device using the same connector.
+A female 9-pin connector on an IBM compatible personal computer may be a digital RGBI video display output such as MDA, Hercules, CGA, or EGA (rarely VGA or others).
+Even though these all use the same DE-9 connector, the displays cannot all be interchanged and monitors or video interfaces may be damaged if connected to an incompatible device using the same connector.

+DE-15 connectors

-Later analog video (VGA and later) adapters generally replaced these connectors with DE-15 high-density sockets (though some early VGA devices still used DE9 connectors).
-DE-15 connectors are similar to DE9 connectors (see above).
+Later analog video (VGA and later) adapters generally replaced DE-9 connectors with DE-15 high-density sockets (though some early VGA devices still used DE-9 connectors).
+DE-15 connectors have the same shell size as DE-9 connectors (see above).
+The additional pins of the DE-15 VGA connector were used to add increasingly sophisticated monitor-sensing plug and play functionality.